aws-samples/shopfloor-connectivity/docs/README.md

 - Region: Region used for the AWS CloudWatch Service
 - Interval: Interval in seconds to write to AWS CloudWatch.
 Metrics are written at least once with this interval or earlier if the maximum of 1000 data points or the configured buffer size is reached.
-- BatchSize: Size of the buffer used to store datapoints before these are written to CloudWatch, or earlier if the interval period is reached.
+- BatchSize: Size of the buffer used to store data points before these are written to CloudWatch, or earlier if the interval period is reached.

 The following metric values are collected: